 The DAC-SASH Program will incorporate job training programs intended to promote green-collar jobs in disadvantaged communities and to develop a trained workforce that will help foster a sustainable solar industry in California.
-Each project installation must include at least one eligible job trainee to work on the installation.
+Each project installation must include at least one eligible job trainee10 to work on the installation.11

 Job training requirements for DAC-SASH will similarly follow those in place for the SASH program.
-Projects installed using GRID's volunteer and job trainee-based model must meet one of the 5 categories described below; projects installed with the SPP model must include at least one paid workday opportunity for an eligible job trainee.
+Projects installed using GRID's volunteer and job trainee-based model must meet one of the 5 categories described below; projects installed with the SPP model must include at least one paid workday opportunity for an eligible job trainee, unless they are install-only projects in which case they may meet the job training requirement with either option above.